5 songs to listen to this week: May 17, 2021

 3. Hotel Mira, Eyes on you

-Perfectionism (Light organ documents)
+Perfectionism (Light organ records)

 The Vancouver band formerly known as JPNSGRLS continue to work on their fourth album with a new single that’s a nice slice of springtime alt-pop.
 If you watch Jann Arden’s show Jann, you’ll have seen singer Charlie Kerr on the show.

-4. farideh, Waveforms
+4. Farideh, Waveforms

 RIYL: Quantum physics.
 Not really.

 Farideh (pronounced fair-i-day, just like “Faraday cageFormerly of the Saskatchewan feminist activist group Rosie and the Riveters, found himself suffering from motion sickness on the road.
 This led to an apprenticeship in mediation and soon after, explorations of quantum physics.
 WaveForms is both a love song and a “melodic expression of the physical phenomenon of quantum entanglement” used as a metaphor for the emotional interactions she has with her husband from a distance.
 The metaphor works.
 Believe me.